 The State of Georgia does not and has never titled or registered outboard motors.
 The National Vessel Numbering & Titling Manual, Third Edition, published by the National Association of State Boating Law Administrators in 2011 gives information on each state’s vessel numbering and titling practices including which states title and/or register outboard motors.

 Homemade boats must be assigned a hull identification number (HIN).
 To get a HIN, persons should initiate the boat registration process and pay for registration using the normal process (mail or phone) so that a record of the boat is in our system.
-(After payment, you can use the boat in Georgia immediately for 60 days using the temporary registration by keeping a copy of the application and payment with you while using the boat).
 Trailerable boats must be taken to a WRD inspection location to receive a HIN.
-Vessel/HIN Inspections are conducted at locations statewide on a varying schedule.
+HIN Inspections are conducted at locations statewide on a varying schedule.
 Inspections will not be performed if customers have not paid for a registration in advance of the inspection.

-For large boats moored at marinas that cannot be trailered, customers should call the office that handles the county where the boat is located to arrange for a Vessel/HIN Inspection.
-The list of WRD offices by county can be found here.
+For large boats moored at marinas that cannot be trailered, customers should call the office that handles the county where the boat is located to arrange for a HIN Inspection.
+A list of WRD offices by county can be found here.